 - Yes, everybody in the room could notice that this is what your heart is really in.

 The latter sentence was key: A stranger said this to me, a colleague I met the first time for business lunch.
 In this business lunch I thought I would play my role so well – the role of the seasoned IT industry expert.
-I could not even remember later that I said anything about my personal history in science.
-And yet later I was remembered most strongly for some statements my subconsciousness had driven to the surface.
+I could not even remember later that I said anything about my personal history.
+And yet, later I was remembered most strongly for some statements my subconsciousness had driven to the surface.

-I made appointments with colleagues, determined on still talking about business as usual and silently sneaking out of the door.
-But spontaneously and not prepared well in advance I started talking about the changes I am going to make.
-Colleagues had often called me good at self-marketing and presentations, but for sure these talks were not my best presentations ever.
-(However the point of all was – as I will expound in future posts – to reduce the dependency on any kind of feedback.
-I do not need venture capital, I do not need to be everybody’s darling and I do not need and want to be expert no. 1 in country X and field Y. Not any more.
-So I did not care if I failed the pitch maybe.)
+I made appointments with colleagues, determined on still talking business as usual and silently sneaking out of the door.
+But spontaneously and not prepared well in advance, I started talking about the changes I am going to make.
+Colleagues had often called me good at self-marketing and presentations, but for sure these talks were not my best presentations.
+However the point of all was to reduce the dependency on any kind of feedback.
+I do not need venture capital, I do not need to be everybody’s darling, and I do not need and want to be expert no. 1 in country X and field Y. Not any more.
+So I did not care if I failed the pitch, maybe.

 And then I made the same strange announcement to the colleague I mentioned above, the colleague I met for lunch.
-This time I tought I would play my role as there is no need to make an announcement to somebody I had not quite started to have a business relationship with.
+This time I thought I would play my IT girl role, as there is no need to make an announcement to somebody I had not quite started to have a business relationship with.
 And then I heard this answer some weeks later: Yes, everybody in the room could notice that this is what your heart is really in.

-Do not be mistaken: I never was and never will advocate the follow-your-heart-and-everything-else-will-follow advice.
-I am down-to-earth, a control freak and great at crafting detailed plans and paranoid fallback scenarios for whatever.
+Do not be mistaken: I never did and never will advocate the follow-your-heart-and-everything-else-will-follow advice.
+I am down-to-earth, a control freak, and great at crafting detailed plans and paranoid fallback scenarios for whatever.
 My plan A is solid (I do not think my calling is to be a theoretical physicist and work on string theory), though still considered unusual given my history and track record.

 But nonetheless both the negative and the positive versions of the physics-or-IT-small-talk finally drove the evolution of this decision.
 It is not so much the feedback given by somebody else.
 It is a statement that struck a chord with what some part of myself tried to tell me unsuccessfully so far.